Smiling Man

 Bone Graft

 In cases of jawbone recession, you may also require bone graft surgery in order to restore lost tissue and create a more stable foundation for implants.
+Your dentist will use natural or synthetic grafting material to replenish the affected area.
 Bone graft surgery will add four to nine months to the overall treatment timeline.

 Missing Tooth